ChrisZZhong/chriszzhong.github.io/_posts/2024-01-10-Java-interview-problems.md

 - Payload: contains the `claims` like userId, the permissions, etc.

 - Signature: is used to `verify` that the `sender` of the JWT and to ensure that the message wasn’t changed along the way.
 (Created by hashing the header and the payload with a secret key)

+## API Gateway

+API Gateway is a `single entry point` for all the microservices. `Route requests` to the appropriate microservice.
+It is not necessary, but it is good for `decoupling` and `load balancing` (round robin).